jpconstantineau/ErgoTravel/InstallingWS2812_V1.00.md

 ### Step 2: Cut the SCL trace going from Pro Micro to R2 Resistor.
 This step is done on both boards.

-The pad of the R2 resistor that's closest to the TRRS connector is the "Extra Data" pad.
+The pad of the R1 resistor that's farthest to the TRRS connector is the "Extra Data" pad.

 ![diodes](/images/I2C%20Resistors.CUTHERE.V1.00%20Top.png)